'How the news travels'

 Luise Valentiner (Trigger Press)

-The book responds to two primary sources: the Nordic Summer University archive (held at the Rigsarkivet Danish National Archives in Copenhagen) and pages from Dagbladet Information newspaper from 1980 that were discovered in the packing of my 1956 Eickhoff 1BS press (excerpt to the right).
+The book responds to two primary sources: the Nordic Summer University archive (held at the Rigsarkivet Danish National Archives in Copenhagen) and pages from Dagbladet Information newspaper from 1980 that were discovered in the packing of my 1956 Eickhoff 1BS press (example page below).
 After discussions about the material, each of the four artists created their pages individually before I collated and bound the finished sheets into a final coherent statement reflecting our interpretations of the spirit of the university.

 The book itself is a work of graphic art and there are few explanatory notes on materials and motivations.
-Thus, this web page serves to explain further via narrative and references, for those that would like more information.
+Thus, this web page serves to explain further via narrative and references.

 [organised by page number]